mcaveety/FBLA-Tourism-Search/README.md

 + Filter the list search by attraction name, type, group size, rating, and price
 + Allows easy filtering through accessible dropdown menus
 + Non-case-sensitive searching
-+ Displays additional information such as location descriptions, addresses, and phone numbers
++ Displays additional information such as attraction descriptions, addresses, and phone numbers
 + 185 entries to search through
 + Help & Information page provided for additional details on the program
 + Data file backs up each time the program is run to locations2.json